SSKT7/i3polybar/README.md

 ![2023-01-21-162732_1920x1080_scrot](https://user-images.githubusercontent.com/82232181/213862863-3a3219cc-2aa8-4836-8c23-f0a11b79cf43.png)

 # Installation
-I have made this installation very easy, so thhat every one can apply this theme .
+I have made this installation very easy, so that every one can apply this theme .

 step -1 {Replace my polybar folder with your polybar folder in your .config folder}